sub1inear/Hedgehog/README.md

 Numbers are inferred to be the smallest type possible, with deduction starting at `i32` for integers and `f32` for floating-point numbers.
 Arbitrary-precision types must always be explicitly set.

-In debug mode, limited-precision integers will panic if they exceed their ranges.
+In debug mode, limited-precision integers will error if they exceed their ranges.
 In release mode, limited-precision integers will wrap around in their ranges if they exceed them.

 Floating-point numbers will always clamp at ∞ and -∞.